daheenallwhite/daheenallwhite.github.io/about.md

 ## 🏃🏻‍♀️

-Community Manager of @ [XXIT](https://twitter.com/officialXXIT) - IT community for women
+Community Organizer of @ [XXIT](https://twitter.com/officialXXIT) - IT community for women

+XXIT is a community for women in IT industry for encouraging and supporting

+​	twitter / instagram / youtube / facebook / daum cafe

 &nbsp;

 ## :open_file_folder:

 - AR mobile simulation game (Unity3D, C#, Vuforia, MySQL, PHP)
-- Big data based Delivery Data Visualization application (Java, jQuery, JDBC, R, Rserve, Hadoop, Hive)

 &nbsp;